 Well, begin with a list.
 What are your three top objectives?
 Got those.
 But make sure you’re SMART about it.
 Yes, SMART is an acronym to remind you to be:

 - Relevant; and

 Relevance is key.
 Don’t assume everyone wants the same amount of info delivered in the same way, but most everyone wants their information delivered consistently on time.

-Have Guidelines, and Follow Them
+7. Have Communication Guidelines and Follow Them

 With your objectives in place, you now need to formulate a plan by which to achieve them.
 So, you need to set guidelines to help you get those communication objectives out.

 For example, you must determine how you’re going to deliver the message, whether you want structured and regular feedback, meetings, a procedure of approval before sending a missive, what to send, etc.

 Define the core types of communications you are producing, and then set about clarifying the method of delivery and process for feedback and approvals for each method.
 The communications owner or liaison should own this chart and process to make sure they are followed up on.